Kitware/tangelo/docs/setup.rst

         "user":     "nobody",
         "group":    "nobody",

-        "logdir":   "/var/log"
     }

 This configuration file is meant for the case when Tangelo is to be installed as a system-level service.
-It will run on port 80 (the standard port for an HTTP server), store a logfile in ``/var/log``, and, though it will need to be started with superuser privileges, it will drop those privleges to run as user ``nobody`` in group ``nobody`` to prevent damage to the system should the process be, e.g., hijacked by an attacker.
+It will run on port 80 (the standard port for an HTTP server) and, though it will need to be started with superuser privileges, it will drop those privleges to run as user ``nobody`` in group ``nobody`` to prevent damage to the system should the process be, e.g., hijacked by an attacker.

 To run Tangelo using a particular configuration file, ``tangelo`` can be invoked with the ``-c`` or ``--config`` option: ::